Blessed Because of Her Son & Savior

-The first time we meet her was when the angel Gabriel appeared to share the wonderful, yet terrifying, news that she, a virgin, will have a baby who will be the Savior of the world.
-With just a few bumps along the away, the next nine months passed quickly.
+We first meet her when the angel Gabriel appeared to share the wonderful, yet terrifying, news that she, a virgin, would have a baby who will be the Savior of the world.
+With just a few bumps along the way, the next nine months passed quickly.

-Before Mary’s betrothed, Joseph, understood that this child was from God; he had planned to divorce her quietly.
+Mary’s betrothed, Joseph, understood that this child was from God; he had planned to divorce her quietly.
 After an angelic intervention, Joseph took Mary home to be his wife.
-Perhaps to avoid the rumors that would have spread about her during her pregnancy, Mary then spent time with her, also expecting cousin, Elizabeth.
+Perhaps to avoid the rumors that would have spread about her during her pregnancy, Mary spent time with her, also expecting a baby, cousin, Elizabeth.

 How did she get here?
 Why was SHE the one holding the Savior of the Nations in her humble hands?
 She was not wealthy or famous or mature.
 She was a teenager and about as low on the social ladder as one could get.
 She lived in the out-of-the-way town of Nazareth of all places.

 In the eyes of the world, nothing made her qualified for a task and privilege so special.
 So why did God choose Mary to be the mother of Jesus?
 Why did God choose insignificant Mary to be the wrapping paper for the most fantastic present ever given or known to humanity?

 When someone receives a vital task or position, they usually have the proper qualifications.
 When a promotion or exclusive assignment is up for grabs in the business world, the privilege usually goes to those who have shown special abilities in a particular area of expertise.
 The same is true in other areas of life.